bea03/Sprint-Challenge--Graphs/README.md

 The whole graph is connected, no islands
 Known minimum may be 917 moves

+must check if room is visited and if there are any ?

 Helpful methods
 player.current_room.id`, `player.current_room.get_exits()` and `player.travel(direction)

 Must populate the traversal path with directions, including backtracking when gets to dead end

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------